sportngin/rolypoly/README.md

 ```

 # Allow roles with a resource
+`allow_with_resource` acts similarly to `allow` but requires a resource check to access the endpoint.

 This requires a method to be defined on `SomeCustomRoleObject` that checks if the role_resource object defined on the controller matches the user role.